 Frames vary in price based on the materials from which they’re made.
 Likewise, lens prices vary based on the features your prescription requires.

-Target Optical offers frames starting just under $50, though you can find bigger price tags (up to $365) on high-end styles such as Calvin Klein and Oakley.
-Currently, there are more than 350 eyeglasses and sunglasses available for under $100.
+Target Optical offers frames starting just under $50, though you can find bigger price tags (up to $303) on high-end styles such as Ray-Ban and Coach.
+As of December 2023, there are 123 styles available for under $100.